stas1f1/techdebt-project/README.md

 ## Generator model

 T5-based [CodeT5-base for Code Summarization by Salesforce](https://huggingface.co/Salesforce/codet5-base-multi-sum) was chosen for fine-tuning for the function name generator objective.
 The original checkpoint is trained for summarizing code in natural language, so the hypothesis posed was that generating function name is a neighboring task, thus will be easily learned by the model.
-Conditional Generation head was used with variable definition and code body as input and function name as target, both finished with a separator token.
+Conditional Generation head was used with arguments followed by code body definition as input and function name as target, both finished with a separator token.

 codet5-base-multi-sum checkpoint was fine-tuned on 80k python functions for 2 epochs.
 Model was [trained](https://github.com/stas1f1/techdebt-project/blob/main/generator/generator_training.ipynb) for 9,5 hours on Tesla V100 GPU.